adamjramirez/wood/content/the-bird-bbq.md

 type = "post"

 +++
-For all fans of wood fire food, this is your dream here.
+For all fans of wood-fired food, this here, is your dream.

 The Bird BBQ is a purveyor of wood-fired, smoked perfection.
 They can smoke anything in their hand-built smoker, over wood of course.